carloepm/BankManagement/README.md

 Basically, you can have all sorts of functionality that normal banks do have.

-1.Open a new account
+1. Open a new account
-2.Deposit amount
-3.Withdraw Amount
-4.Balance Enquiry
-5.All Account Holder List
-6.Close Bank Account
-7.Modify Bank Account